-The bonus side effect of a busy year of travel is a lot of books read, and although I’ll happily tackle most genres, if there’s a travel link or an exotic location to a book then it’s always a bonus.
-So I’m back with the latest edition of my Reads on the Road series, featuring my favourite recent travel-inspired reads.
-This latest batch takes you from a remote island off the coast of Canada to summer with the rich and famous in the Hamptons, and from medieval London to 1950s Kenya.
-Hopefully you’ll find some travel reading inspiration among them – and please let me know your recent favourites so I can top up my reading list.
+The bonus side effect of a busy year of travel is a lot of books read, and although I’ll happily tackle most genres, a travel link or an exotic location is always a bonus.
+So I’m back with the latest edition of my Reads on the Road series and my favourite recent travel-inspired reads.
+This latest batch takes you from a remote Canadian island to summer with the rich and famous in the Hamptons, and from medieval London to 1950s Kenya.
+Hopefully you’ll find some reading inspiration among them – let me know your favourites too so I can top up my reading list.

-Corban Addison is an author I randomly stumbled across when I was loading up my Kindle for a long flight, and couldn’t resist the locations of The Garden of Burning Sand and A Walk Across the Sun.
-The first is set in Zambia and the second in India, but both books have similar styles and basic storylines, with an American lawyer investigating a case that touches on some of the country’s big issues.
 For The Garden of Burning Sand it’s poverty and AIDS as a young girl with Down’s Syndrome is raped by a powerful man.
 And for A Walk Across the Sun it’s people-smuggling as two young girls lose their family in the tsunami and end up being sold into the sex trade.
-All really serious subjects and you feel like you’ve learnt something along the way, but there’s enough action throughout the books to drive the story and keep you interested.
+They’re both really serious subjects and you feel like you’ve learnt something along the way, but there’s enough action throughout the books to drive the story and keep you interested.

 So those are my favourite recent travel reads, but what are yours?

 This article contains affiliate links, where I get a small commission at no extra cost to you – thanks.